United States v. Martinez-Fuerte

 United States v.
 Martinez-Fuerte, 428 U.S. 543 (1976), was a decision of the United States Supreme Court that allowed the United States Border Patrol to set up permanent or fixed checkpoints on public highways leading to or away from the Mexican border and that the checkpoints are not a violation of the Fourth Amendment.

 History

-The defendant, Amado Martinez-Fuerte, had agreed to transport two illegal Mexican aliens who had entered the United States through the Port of San Ysidro in San Diego, California.
+The defendant, Amado Martinez-Fuerte, had agreed to illegally transport two Mexican aliens who had entered the United States through the Port of San Ysidro in San Diego, California.
 They traveled north and were stopped at a permanent checkpoint on Interstate 5 between Oceanside and San Clemente and then questioned.
 The two passengers admitted their status, and the defendant was charged with two counts of illegally transporting aliens.
 He moved to have the evidence suppressed, on the grounds that the checkpoint stop had violated the Fourth Amendment.
 The motion was denied, and he was convicted of both counts.